Reading time: 3 mins

 - Category Ones: Strong going in.
 Able to take advantage of opportunities because they are strong and uniquely positioned.

 - Category Two’s: Not as strong as they would like.
 They can take advantage of opportunities but it’s limited.
 They also have to protect themselves.
 Making sure they don’t fall and ultimately fail.

 - Category Three’s: Weak when the crisis hits.
 There’s only 1 priority – SURVIVAL.

-Which of these 3 categories do you fall into?
+Which do you fall into?
 How will you respond to get through the storm?

 Most organisations fall into Category Two.

 Not as strong as you would like to be.

 Your response is a combination of defense and offense.

 You have to protect.
 To defend.
 Here it’s about essential acts of preservation relating to costs, operational efficiency and cash.

 But only to defend, risks becoming withdrawn and inward-looking.
 Even becoming paralysed.
 Inviting inaction.